In the context of regression analysis, what is a residual, and wh... | Study Prep in Pearson+

 1

-Recognize that the residual measures the error or deviation of the prediction from the actual data point, indicating how well the model fits that particular observation.
+Recognize that the residual measures the error or deviation of the prediction from the actual data point, helping to assess the accuracy of the regression model.

-Interpret the sign of the residual: a positive residual means that the observed value is greater than the predicted value, implying the model underestimates the actual data point.
+Interpret the sign of the residual: if the residual is positive, it means that the observed value is greater than the predicted value, indicating the model underestimated the actual data point.

-Conversely, a negative residual means the observed value is less than the predicted value, indicating the model overestimates the data point.
+Conversely, if the residual is negative, it means the observed value is less than the predicted value, indicating the model overestimated the actual data point.

-Note that residuals are used to assess the overall fit of the regression model and to check assumptions such as homoscedasticity and normality of errors.
+Use residuals to diagnose the fit of the regression model by analyzing patterns in residuals, which can reveal issues like non-linearity, heteroscedasticity, or outliers.

 Watch next